Rossel Island

-Rossel Island (named after de Rossel, a senior officer on the French expedition of d'Entrecasteaux, 1791–1793; also known as Yela) is the easternmost island of the Louisiade Archipelago, within the Milne Bay Province of Papua New Guinea.
+Rossel Island (named after Élisabeth-Paul-Édouard de Rossel, a senior officer on the French expedition of d'Entrecasteaux, 1791–1793; also known as Yela) is the easternmost island of the Louisiade Archipelago, within the Milne Bay Province of Papua New Guinea.
 Tree Islet is situated 1.5 mi to the north-west, while Wule Island is situated 1.5 mi westward.

 Geography

 The mountainous island measures 34 km east-west, and is up to 11 km wide.
 With an area of 292.5 km2, it is the second largest island of the archipelago, after Vanatinai.
 The higher parts of the island are almost constantly cloud-capped during the southeast monsoon.
 The mountain ridges form short, narrow crests, with occasional peaks; their outline is smooth, and the ridges are covered with vegetation.
 Most of the shoreline is either bordered by mangroves, with occasional sandy beaches, or covered with jungle.
 From the bluff to the island's north point, very steep hills slope down to the shore.
 Between the north point of the island and Cape Deliverance are some well-wooded valleys.
 The south side of the island consists of numerous points and bays, with steep hill ridges descending to the sea from the high mountain range above.